Northern Illinois Food Bank: Network

-Distribution Centers
+Distribution centers

 Northern Illinois Food Bank has four distribution centers.
 They are located in Geneva, Lake Forest, Rockford, and Joliet.

 The West Suburban Center (Geneva) is home to the Food Bank's largest distribution center.
-It's 147,000 square feet and provides more than 82 million meals a year in 13 counties throughout suburban and rural Northern Illinois.
+It is 147,000 square feet and provides more than 82 million meals a year in 13 counties throughout suburban and rural Northern Illinois.

 The North Suburban Center (Lake Forest) distribution center has 28,000 square feet of space.

 The Northwest Center (Rockford) distribution center has 30,000 square feet of space and is home to the Food Bank's Neighborhood Market Food Pantry.

 The South Suburban Office (Joliet) distribution center is 18,000 square feet.

 Programs

 After School Program

-The After School Program, or Child and Adult Care Feeding Program (CACFP) is an afterschool meal program funded by the USDA and administered by the Illinois State Board of Education.
+The After School Program, or Child and Adult Care Feeding Program (CACFP), is an after school meal program funded by the USDA and administered by the Illinois State Board of Education.
 Northern Illinois Food Bank sponsors the program and gets reimbursed for serving meals to children at approved sites.